RalphPascual/Yolov5_Custom_Class_Extractor/README.md

 - Download specific classes from the **Coco Dataset** for custrom object detection needs.
 - Download multiple classes at the same time (Multi-threaded).
 - Pickup where you left off if your connection is interrupted.
+- Combine annotations into a single folder in Yolov5 annotation format.

 ## Packages Required
 **1. pycocotools**